 Every year, poor data quality costs organizations an average $12.9 million.
 Apart from the immediate impact on revenue, over the long term, poor quality data increases the complexity of data ecosystems and leads to poor decision making.

-Download Roadmap: Data and Analytics Governance
+Download roadmap: Data Governance Best Practices

 The emphasis on data quality (DQ) in enterprise systems has increased as organizations increasingly use data analytics to help drive business decisions.
 Gartner predicts that by 2022, 70% of organizations will rigorously track data quality levels via metrics, improving it by 60% to significantly reduce operational risks and costs.

 “Data quality is directly linked to the quality of decision making,” says Melody Chien, Senior Director Analyst, Gartner.
 “Good quality data provides better leads, better understanding of customers and better customer relationships.
 Data quality is a competitive advantage that D&A leaders need to improve upon continuously.”

 No. 1: Establish how improved data quality impacts business decisions

 Identify a clear linkage between business processes, key performance indicators (KPIs) and data assets.
 Make a list of the existing data quality issues the organization is facing and how they are impacting revenue and other business KPIs.
 After establishing a clear connection between data as an asset and the improvement requirements, data and analytics leaders can begin building a targeted data quality improvement program that clearly defines the scope, the list of stakeholders and a high-level investment plan.

 No. 2: Define what is a “good enough” standard of data